Calendar of Events

 "The Drum Brothers began a multicultural awareness series in Eureka.
 They introduced music and instruments from around the world to our school-age children in two assemblies and presented an enjoyable evening concert for our community.

 Their energetic presentation had children and adults clapping polyrhythms and dancing as we converted our high school gym into a performing arts center.
-The group worked well within our community. - Sally Steward, Sunburst Community Service Foundation
+The group worked well within our community." - Sally Steward, Sunburst Community Service Foundation

-In-School Classes
+School Classes

 Drum Brothers will supply a limited number of drums and percussion instruments for the students.